Infant mortality: African American

-While earlier parts of this article have addressed racial differences in the infant death rate, a closer look into the effects of racial differences within the country is necessary to view discrepancies.
 Non-Hispanic Black women have the highest infant mortality rate with a rate of 11.3, while the IMR among white women is 5.1.

-While the popular argument is that due to the trend of black women being of a lower socio-economic status there is in an increased likelihood of a child suffering, and while this does correlate, the theory is not congruent with the data on Latino IMR in the United States.
-Latino people are almost as likely to experience poverty as blacks in the U.S., however, the infant mortality rate of Latinos is much closer to white women than it is to black women.
-The poverty rate for blacks is 24.1% and for Latinos it is 21.4%; if there is a direct correlation, then the IMR of these two groups should be rather similar, however, blacks have an IMR double that of Latinos.
-Also, for black women who move out of poverty, or never experienced it in the first place, their IMR is not much lower than their counterparts experiencing higher levels of poverty.
+A popular theory is that due to the trend of black women being of a lower socio-economic status, there is in an increased likelihood of a child suffering; but while a correlation exists, the theory is not congruent with the data on Latino IMR in the United States.
+Latino people are almost as likely to experience poverty as blacks in the U.S., but the infant mortality rate of Latinos is much closer to white women than it is to black women.
+The poverty rate for blacks is 24.1% and for Latinos it is 21.4%; if there is a direct correlation, then the IMR of these two groups should be similar, but blacks have an IMR double that of Latinos.
+For black women who move out of poverty, or never experienced it in the first place, their IMR is not much lower than their counterparts experiencing higher levels of poverty.

-Tyan Parker Dominguez at the University of Southern California offers a theory to explain the disproportionally high IMR among black women in the United States.
-She says African American women experience stress at much higher rates than any other group in the country.
+Tyan Parker Dominguez at the University of Southern California theorizes that the disproportionally high IMR among African American women is because they experience stress at much higher rates than any other group in the country.
 Stress produces particular hormones that can induce labor and contribute to other pregnancy problems.
 Considering premature birth is one of the leading causes of death of infants under the age of one, early labor is a legitimate concern.
-The idea of stress as a factor in IMR spans socio-economic status as Parker Dominguez says that for lower-class women stress comes from an unstable family life and chronic worry over poverty, while for middle-class women, battling racism, real or perceived, can be an extreme stressor.
+The idea of stress as a factor in IMR spans socio-economic status, as Parker Dominguez says that for lower-class women, stress comes from an unstable family life and chronic worry over poverty, while for middle-class women, battling racism, real or perceived, can be an extreme stressor.